edwyn-amador/dynamic-json-messages/README.md

 ```javascript
 { ... "sequence": [{ ... }, { ... }] }
 ```
-- "__*alternate__": This special property works together with a "sequence" node, alternating its nested nodes.
+- "__*alternate__": This special property works together with a "_sequence_" node, alternating its nested nodes.
 > Supports values as: 0 / "0" / false / 1 / "1" / true
 ```javascript
 { ... "sequence": [{ ... }, { ... }], "*alternate": 1 }
 ```
-- "__*required__": This special property works together with a "response" node, defining whether a response is obligatory.
+- "__*required__": This special property works together with a "_response_" node, defining whether a response is obligatory.
 > Supports values as: 0 / "0" / false / 1 / "1" / true, repeating the same response node on every
   attempt to skip, also supports a single node to return as well, this way you can define a custom message when attempting to skip.